ory/dockertest/README.md

 ### Examples

-We have provided code examples for well known services in the [examples](examples/) directory, check them out!
+We provide code examples for well known services in the [examples](examples/) directory, check them out!

 ## Troubleshoot & FAQ